 In the beginning

-I started with making enquiries with a few landscapers during the winter & early spring of 2016 & made contact with Mike Walker from Native Landscape Design.
+I started with making enquiries with a few garden designers during the winter & early spring of 2016 & made contact with an architect in the Liverpool area.
 As a designer & stylist myself I’m confident in choosing looks & creating a vision, however by no means am I qualified to create a detailed to scale architect plan.
 Although I appreciate plants & flowers & draw them on a daily basis, I honestly didn’t have a clue when it comes to professional planting schemes.
 What I did know was what I liked & didn’t like & what key zones that I wanted to build in to the garden along with the general vibe & theme.
 I was also prepared well with a crammed inspiration folder & a Pinterest board.

-Below is a selection of the original images that I emailed to Mike, as well as his immensely detailed scaled drawings & extracts of his magical planting scheme:
+Below is a selection of the original images that I emailed to the garden architect, as well as the detailed scaled drawings & extracts of the planting scheme:

 We live by a beautiful quarry with striking red sandstone & even though I wanted to be sympathetic to our natural surroundings, the design had to be fun with a contemporary twist.
 Our house is only about 35 years old but it was created with a slightly older aesthetic, yet it’s fairly modern overall.
 However, we live in the heart of a conservation area with quaint details & endless leafy streets.
 Even though I’m a retro & a fairly eclectic girl at heart, I’m a big fan of cottage style spaces & walled gardens & I do love a mix of old & new, so that was very much the brief I gave our talented designer & landscape architect.